DMIT-2018/Take-Home-Exercises-Jan-2022/EntityFramework/ReadMe.md

 > Remember to use appropriate *View Model* classes for exchanging data with the Presentation Layer.

 Create a web page to perform CRUD maintenance on individual products.
-Link to this page via the product description on the previous Query page (from Part 2).
+You may do the CRUD processing on a separate page and link to this page via the product description on the previous Query page (from Part 2).
+You may combine the CRUD on the same page as the previous Query page.

 ![Query Changes](./ExerciseQueryUpdated.png)